-

 For courses with multiple instructors, revenue will be divided amongst co-instructors according to the revenue share active at the time of calculation/reporting.
 Each instructor's earnings will appear in their individual revenue report.

-Instructors are compensated for participation in Personal Plan via the same calculation as Udemy Business, as described above.
+Instructors are also compensated for participation in Personal Plan and Starter Plan based on learner engagement, via the same calculation as Udemy Business described above.
+Revenue from learner engagement for Personal Plan and Starter Plan will appear under the Personal Plan tab of your revenue report.

-Personal Plan revenue will be posted a few days before it’s paid out, approximately 30 days after the close of the month, in which the relevant consumption took place.
-For example, September earnings from Personal Plan will appear in the September statement around the first week of November and will be paid out shortly after.
+Subscription Plan revenue will be posted a few days before it’s paid out, approximately 30 days after the close of the month, in which the relevant consumption took place.
+For example, September earnings from Subscription Plans will appear in the September statement around the first week of November and will be paid out shortly after.

 Annual subscription payments are included as part of monthly instructor revenue calculations.
 A prorated portion of each subscriber's annual total is added to the instructor revenue pool each month.